 Then it dawned on me.

-Machine learning is just setting up algorithms and scheduling them in a way that can allow them to churn on data sets.
+Machine learning is just setting up algorithms and scheduling them to allow them to churn on data sets.
 Maybe at the end of it, you have a sequence of algorithms that run such that it looks like the computer is running on its own.

-Instead, I (a human and not a machine) is setting up the algorithm.
-The machine runs the procedure, and then I adjust the algorithm, or test a new one and then review the results.
+Instead, I (a human and not a machine) am setting up the algorithm.
+The machine runs the procedure, and then I adjust the algorithm or test a new one and then review the results.
 Once I find an acceptable one, I can schedule it to run against a product location combination.

 A Refresher on Statistical Forecasting in Supply Chain Environments